sterlingwes/Simplog/README.md

 *   Browser client does not render exception traces gracefully
 *   Does not support distributed logging
-*	Does not detect exceptions / crashes (notifications)
+*	Does not detect exceptions / crashes (providing notifications)

 ---